Visit Taos Pueblo, an adobe-walled village about a mile northeast of Taos, New Mexico. The Pueblo of Taos is a UNESCO World Heritage Site.

 Meet the people of this vibrant community of about 150 people, living without electricity, running water or indoor plumbing as their ancestors have for centuries.

-Walk the grounds of this UNESCO World Heritage Site in a respectful manner.
+When visiting Taos Pueblo, you can walk the grounds of this UNESCO World Heritage Site on your own.
+Be respectful and follow the local rules.
 This is the home of a very private group of people.
 There are restricted areas indicated by signs and barricades as shown on the map provided with admission.
 Restricted areas include homes which are not open retail shops, the Old Church/Cemetery, kivas and any other signed areas.
 Do not climb on any structure including ladders.

 Follow this short tour of the pueblo.
 At the entrance to the adobe-walled village, turn left and walk toward the church ruins and cemetery.